anay-joshi/Sentiment_Analyzer/README.md

 I haven't used any Machine Learning or Data Science Algorithm, to make it easy for understanding and help you learn in depth working of python.
 <br>
-If you like,  Do star ⭐ the repo.

 ### Download